What Is The Statue Of Liberty Made Of: The Copper and Iron Tale of the Statue of Liberty

 The combination of copper and iron in the construction of the Statue of Liberty enabled the creation of a genuinely remarkable and enduring monument.
 The statue's unique blend of artistry and engineering is a testament to the skill and vision of the individuals involved in its design and construction.

-Design and Symbolism of the Statue of Liberty
+The Pedestal under the Statue of Liberty